opea-project/GenAIInfra/helm-charts/README.md

 ### Components

 Components which are building blocks for AI application.
-All components helm charts are put in the ./common directory, and the support list is growing.
+All components Helm charts are put in the ./common directory, and the support list is growing.
 Refer to [GenAIComps](https://github.com/opea-project/GenAIComps) for details of each component.

-## Deploy with helm charts
+## Deploy with Helm charts

 ### From Source Code

-These helm charts are designed to be easy to start, which means you can deploy a workload easily without further options.
+These Helm charts are designed to be easy to start, which means you can deploy a workload easily without further options.
 However, `HUGGINGFACEHUB_API_TOKEN` should be set in most cases for a workload to start up correctly.
 Examples of deploy a workload:

 ```